-IMPORT_MARC - Using Vandelay to create new bib records now requres the IMPORT_MARC permission (same as open-ils.cat.biblio.record.xml.import).
-If the permission fails, the queued record will fail import and be stamped with a new "import.record.perm_failure" vandelay import error
+IMPORT\MARC - Using batch importer to create new bib records requires the IMPORT\MARC permission (same as open-ils.cat.biblio.record.xml.import).
+If the permission fails, the queued record will fail import and be stamped with a new "import.record.perm\failure" import error

-IMPORT_ACQ_LINEITEM_BIB_RECORD_UPLOAD - This allows interfaces leveraging Vandelay, such as Acquisitions, to create a higher barrier to entry.
+IMPORT\ACQ\LINEITEM\BIB\RECORD\UPLOAD - This allows interfaces leveraging the batch importer, such as Acquisitions, to create a higher barrier to entry.
 This permission prevents users from creating new bib records directly from the ACQ vendor MARC file upload interface.

-Part VIII.
+Part IX.
 Cataloging